-Recipe and Photos Updated August 2o19
+Recipe and Photos Updated August 2019

 This post contains affiliate links for products and ingredients I use and love.
 You can read my full disclosure here.
 Thank you for supporting What The Fork Food Blog ♥

 Pumpkin, pumpkin, pumpkin.
 I’m obsessed.
-I’ve already made two loaves of Pumpkin Chocolate Chip Bread, Pumpkin Oatmeal Smoothies, and several batches of these gluten free pumpkin muffins.
+I’ve already made two loaves of Pumpkin Chocolate Chip Bread, Healthy Pumpkin Smoothies, and several batches of these gluten free pumpkin muffins.
 Erin from Texanerin Baking made these mouth-watering Paleo Pumpkin Muffins that I also need to try!

 I used to have this rule where I wouldn’t eat or make anything pumpkin before October 1st.
 Weird, I know.
 But I just felt it was unfair to all the apples out there.
 Even weirder, I know.